Scott-Simmons/taxes-compare/server/methodology.md

 ### Methodology (high level)

 The easiest way to understand a country's taxation settings is to visualise its policy as a curve.
-This document shows how to do that.
+Implementing this involves several steps.

+For the best experience when viewing sections with LaTeX equations, please clone this repo locally and render with a markdown viewer that supports LaTeX.

 ##### Parsing